Avail Exciting Offers

 If you have a stubborn tan, it is best that you consult a dermatologist.
 They not only offer advanced treatments but also diagnose underlying skin conditions for personalised care.

-FAQs on Tan Removal Home Remedies
+Frequently Asked Questions On Tan Removal Home Remedies

 Tanned skin usually lasts for 7-10 days before it starts peeling off.
 The healing process depends upon your skincare regimen as well.